Hi, I'm Donna.

 Trains regularly depart from Gare Saint Lazare to the town of Vernon with an easy bus ride to the town of Giverny.
 And Giverny is much more than Monet's house and gardens.
 It's also where many of his family members lived and there was a vibrant art community as well.
 Don't miss a walk through town to visit the church and have lunch on a terrace.

-Prices do not include local public transportation costs (RER/metro/bus), guest entrance fees to museums or monuments, nor any food or drinks (except as noted under Follow Me for Wine).
+Prices do not include local public transportation costs (RER/metro/bus), guest entrance fees to museums or monuments, nor any food or drinks.
 If used, chauffeured car or minivan service is charged to guests at cost.

 What about cancellations?